 As a complement to the feasibility study, the economic impact study focuses on the data that attracts municipal incentives for a project or helps a developer sell his vision to local officials.
 A governmental entity may also use the economic impact study to determine incentives offers available to a developer.

 An economic impact study analyzes temporary and permanent effects on the local economy from the development and operation of a new hotel, resort, waterpark, attraction, festival, and/or leisure property.
 Temporary impact includes jobs and revenues created during construction and future tax revenues.
-Permanent economic impacts are generated by permanent jobs created, ongoing revenues realized by service providers, and tax revenues once the hotel or resort is operational.
+Permanent economic impact is generated by permanent jobs created, ongoing revenues realized by service providers, and tax revenues once the hotel or resort is operational.

 The economic impact study report will analyze the following impacts:

 - Tax Revenue Impact

 Our study evaluates three types of economic impacts from a project on the city, county, and state.
 These include: